 Israel continues to reign supreme in the Middle East while leading America with a Zionist ring in its nose!
 Good luck at any rate.

 You're a Potent Weapon

 As an Arab-American, I have long come to realize that the Americans are a most just, fair and generous people once they become properly informed.
 Gross injustices were done not only to the Palestinian people, the images of Islam and the Arab people in general, but to the very best interests of America itself, all at the hands of certain pro-Israel activists and lobbyists who work so hard to deliberately keep the American public confused and misinformed about these causes.
 I cannot find any more potent weapon to fight these injustices than providing the American people correct and unbiased information on the Middle East.
-This is exactly what the Washington Report does.
+This is exactly what the Washington Report on Middle East Affairs, does.
 Every just and freedom-loving American, therefore, owes the superb, unselfish and hard-working staff of this publication his or her gratitude and a show of generous support.
 My enclosed donation is simply a token of my own gratitude and support, and to say thank you for a most noble and just endeavor.

 Anonymous, San Bernardino County, CA